Skip To Content

 Cat UTIs are painful infections in the urethra and bladder.
 Bacteria from the outside world travels up the urethra and finds a home in your kitty's bladder, where it grows and multiplies causing painful urination.

-UTIs in cats are no problem to treat, as long as cat parents notice the signs before it develops into something more serious.
+Urinary Tract Infections are no problem to treat, as long as you notice the signs and symptoms before it develops into something more serious.

 Sometimes, you could swear your cat makes himself so clear it's like he's talking to you.
 But your cat may struggle to find the “words” to tell you he's suffering from a UTI, which is why it's your job to notice the signs: